valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

 This guide is based in the on-chain registry currently deployed in the [Görli testnet](https://goerli.net/).
 Ensure that you have:

   * A **[Görli testnet](https://goerli.net/) wallet address** (e.g., [Metamask](https://metamask.io/)) with some GörliETH funds in it.
 You can use, for example, a [Görli POW faucet](https://goerli-faucet.pk910.de/) to earn some free GörliETH.
-  * The **package hash** of the agent component, agent or agent service that you want to register on-chain, and which should be already published on a remote registry.
-See the corresponding guides in case you are in doubt on how to create and publish a package in a remote registry.
+  * The **package hash** of the agent component, agent or agent service that you want to register on-chain, and which should be already published in a remote registry.
+See the corresponding guides in case you are in doubt on how to create and publish a package.
   * An **NFT image URL**.
 This image will be used to represent the NFT on marketplaces such as [OpenSea](https://opensea.io/).
 You can use [this sample image URL](https://gateway.autonolas.tech/ipfs/Qmbh9SQLbNRawh9Km3PMEDSxo77k1wib8fYZUdZkhPBiev) for testing purposes.
   * If you are registering an agent service, you will also need the [Görli testnet](https://goerli.net/) **addresses of the agents** that are part of the service.